4 San

 on the front

-end as well as the back.
-This WILL require
+end as well as the back end of the use cycle.
+This will require

 - in any scenario - people accepting a smaller space